Malta: Overview of a small island nation and republic

-- Malta’s geographical size is just 316 km² or 122 m², making it one of the smallest nations in the world (ranked 208th out of 251 countries)
+- Malta’s geographical area size is just 316 km² or 122 m², making it one of the smallest nations in the world (ranked 208th out of 251 countries)

 - Population size: 445,000+ in 2014 (making Malta the 8th most densely populated country worldwide)